MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini-point-cloud.md

 19. Click on the right side of the node to activate it in the main part of the window.

-The texture is rendered on top of your low-polygon 3D model.
+The texture is rendered on top of your low-polygon 3D object.
 If it looks acceptable, move on to the next step.

 ![Texture rendered on the low-polygon model.](media/houdini-52-texture-low-poly.PNG "Texture rendered on the low-polygon model")